ngagesdk/ngage-toolchain/README.md

 A toolchain for Symbian S60v1 devices such as the Nokia N-Gage.

+In addition to a modern build system based on CMake, the toolchain also includes other modern libraries in the latest version, such as:

+- Simple DirectMedia Layer (SDL) 2.24.2
+- Lua 5.4.4

 ## What is this all about?

 First of all, this is not a leak of the so far unreleased Nokia N-Gage